Decoding quantum information via the Petz recovery map: Introduction

 Following a standard procedure, our strategy for obtaining the above lower bound \eqref{eq:SOE-Petz} is to first prove a so-called \emph{one-shot} lower bound, i.e., a lower bound on $\Q{1}{\eps}(\cN)$ in terms of the \emph{information spectrum relative entropy} \cite{TH13} (cf.~\Cref{def:inf-spec-rel-entropy}).
 Then $\Q{n}{\eps}(\cN)$ can be estimated using this one-shot bound applied to the channel $\cN^{\otimes n}$.
 Since $\Q{n}{\eps}(\cN)=\Q{1}{\eps}(\cN^{\otimes n})$ by definition, we arrive at \eqref{eq:SOE-Petz} by applying the results of~\cite{TH13} for computing the second order asymptotic expansion of the information spectrum relative entropy (see \Cref{prop:entropies-SOA}).

-To prove the lower bound~\eqref{eq:SOE-Petz} on $\Q{n}{\eps}(\cN)$, we first study a related information-processing task called entanglement transmission, which entails the transmission of entanglement from the sender to the receiver over multiple uses of the channel $\cN$.
+To prove the lower bound~\eqref{eq:SOE-Petz} on $\Q{n}{\eps}(\cN)$, we also study a related information-processing task called entanglement transmission, which entails the transmission of entanglement from the sender to the receiver over multiple uses of the channel $\cN$.
 It is known~\cite{BKN00,KW04,Dev05} that in the asymptotic, memoryless setting, as well as in the one-shot setting~\cite{KW04,BD10}, quantum capacity and entanglement transmission capacity are related.
-So we first prove the lower bound of equation~\eqref{eq:SOE-Petz} for the entanglement transmission capacity.
+So we prove the lower bound of equation~\eqref{eq:SOE-Petz} for the entanglement transmission capacity and then relate it to the information transmission capacity.
 This result is stated as \Cref{thm:et-second-order} in \Cref{sec:et-asymptotic}.
-We then arrive at the desired inequality~\eqref{eq:SOE-Petz} as a corollary of this theorem (cf.~\Cref{thm:Q-second-order} in~\Cref{sec:ent-gen-cap}).

 In our coding theorem, as usual, we choose the code subspace randomly, yet fixing the decoding map to be given by the Petz recovery map.
 To be more precise, let $\cN_{A\rightarrow B}$ be a quantum channel.
 We choose some positive semidefinite matrix $S_A$ at random, and define the code space as the support of $S$.
 We then fix the decoder to be